paddminipappala472-bit/E-Commerce-Sales-Customer-Delivery-Analytics/README.md

 - Revenue growth comparison was performed using available complete data from 2017 and partial data from 2018.
 - Some product categories do not have English translations; original product categories were used to avoid data loss.
-- Power BI (.pbix) file is not included due to GitHub size restrictions.
 - Dashboard screenshots are provided for visualization reference.
 ## Power BI Dashboard File

-The Power BI dashboard file (.pbix) is available for download using the link below:

-[Download Power BI Dashboard (.pbix)](## Power BI Dashboard File

 The Power BI dashboard file (.pbix) is available for download using the link below: